 Google says that AI-powered ad campaigns like Performance Max are “the future” of Google Ads.
 But that doesn’t mean Performance Max is a good fit for every business.

 In a recent post, we evaluated Performance Max vs. Search to illustrate why Search campaigns are still the best for most small businesses.
-But in today’s post, we go a step further to explain why small businesses should actively avoid PMAX, except in very specific circumstances.
+But in today’s post, we go a step further to explain why some small businesses should actively avoid PMAX, except in specific circumstances.

 If you’re considering different campaign options in Google Ads, here are 6 reasons NOT to use Performance Max (and why).